aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/adjust-text-layer-bound-box-psd/_index.md

 ## How can I adjust the text bound box with Aspose.PSD Java?
 After you have the current bound box, you can modify it by calling `setSize(new Size(width, height))` directly on the `TextLayer`, providing the desired width and height values.
 Alternatively, you may apply a transformation matrix using the `transform()` method to scale or reposition the text before rasterizing the layer.
 Both approaches update the visual layout to meet your design requirements.

-## Common Use Cases
+## Common use cases
 - **Dynamic thumbnail generation** – adjust text bounds before rasterizing a preview.
 - **Automated branding** – programmatically replace logo text and ensure it fits within design constraints.
 - **Batch processing** – iterate over many PSD files to standardize text layer sizes across a product line.

-## Troubleshooting & Tips
+## Troubleshooting & tips
 - **Incorrect layer index** – double‑check the order of layers in Photoshop; the index may differ from what you expect.
 - **License issues** – a trial version may limit certain operations; ensure you have a valid license for production.
 - **Unexpected sizes** – DPI settings can affect size calculations; verify the PSD’s resolution if numbers look off.
 - **Performance tip** – reuse the same `PsdImage` instance when processing multiple layers to minimise memory allocations.

 ## Conclusion
 You’ve now learned **how to edit PSD** files by retrieving and adjusting a text layer’s bound box using **aspose psd java**.
 With just a few lines of code you can load a PSD, target a specific layer, verify its dimensions, and ensure the text fits perfectly.
-For deeper exploration—such as modifying text content, applying effects, or exporting to other formats—check out the full Aspose.PSD documentation [here](https://reference.aspose.com/psd/java/).
+For deeper exploration—such as modifying text content, applying effects, or exporting to other formats—check out the full Aspose.PSD Java API documentation [Aspose.PSD Java API documentation](https://reference.aspose.com/psd/java/).

-## Frequently Asked Questions
+## Frequently asked questions
 **Q: What is Aspose.PSD?**
 A: Aspose.PSD is a robust library that lets developers create, edit, and convert Adobe Photoshop PSD files without needing Photoshop installed.